-Solutions are in slowing down the process of resistance by not abusing antibiotics and in finding new antibiotics.
 Finding these solutions is a complex and costly process that needs to be tackled globally.
-If you are active in fighting AMR, you will find opportunities on this page to help you untangle the complexity, join or start collaborations and find funding.
+If you are active in fighting AMR, or simply wanting to know more, you will find opportunities on this page to help you untangle the complexity, join or start collaborations and find funding.

 Antimicrobial resistance is recognized as being one of the greatest threats to human health.
 It is estimated that by[...]